spectrum-health-systems/TingenTransmorger/README.md

 - Patient alert details (deliver successes/failures, etc.)
 - Patient connection details (devices/operating systems used, etc.)
-- Meeting details (start time, participants, etc.)
+- Meeting details (start/end time, when participants joined, participant list, etc.)
 - Meeting quality (bandwidth, audio/video quality, etc.)

 And most of the information in Tingen Transmorger can easily be copy/pasted into other documentation, emails, and tickets.